 It is all about thriving and building memories in life.

-People living in the present tend to experience everything, but thinking for the future is an important phase in which people try to sort things out so that there are no hassles.
+People living in the present tend to experience everything, but thinking about the future is an essential phase in which people try to sort things out so there are no hassles.

-This is followed by retirement plans and considerations, and the distinction between defined benefit and defined contribution will be highlighted here.
+Retirement plans and considerations follow this, and the distinction between defined benefit and defined contribution will be highlighted here.

 Defined Benefit vs Defined Contribution

-A Defined Benefit plan is a retirement plan in which the employer guarantees a specific retirement benefit to the employee, while a Defined Contribution plan is a retirement plan in which the employer and/or employee contribute a set amount of money to the employee’s retirement account.
+A Defined Benefit plan is a retirement plan in which the employer guarantees a specific retirement benefit to the employee.
+In contrast, a Defined Contribution plan is a retirement plan in which the employer and employee contribute a set amount of money to the employee’s retirement account.

 After a person retires, a defined benefit plan provides qualifying employees with a lifetime income.